RyanOatmeal/RyanOatmeal/notes/pure/dragon_book.md

 "Compilers: Principles, Techniques, and Tools by Alfred V. Aho, Ravi Sethi, and Jeffrey D. Ullman".

-I have a blog that I'll occasionally link out to when I have something worth implementing or sharing.

 # Lexing and Parsing

 I will not be using any of the lexing and parsing material in the dragon book.

 Instead I'll be using parser combinators as I find them better suited for my future purposes.
-In particular, I'll be looking into a library called nom that is used in rust's cargo ecosystem.
+In particular, I'll be looking into a library called chumsky that is used in rust's cargo ecosystem.

+I don't know if I fully understand yet (I hopefully will after playing around with parser combinators), but it seems to me that the goal of lexing and parsing is to construct "recognizer" automata.
+These are string machines that basically give you a checkmark if a string accords to the rule of the automata or else it tells you the string is bad.

+Before heading over to syntax directed translation.
+I'm going to go mess around with chumsky and see what is possible so that I can get an idea of *exactly* what lexing and parsing mean to me and how syntax directed translation is seperate from parsing.

 # Syntax Directed Translation

-Syntax directed translation is the act of "associating information with a programming language construct by attaching attributes to the grammar symbols representing the construct".
-In this case, a language construct is going to be a syntax tree and the grammar symbols we attach attributes to are the nodes.

-"Values for attributes are computed by "semantic rules" associated with the grammar productions."
-So we'll have a grammar token in a node, the grammar production associated with that node, and then an attribute which is computed based on the semantic rule associated with the grammar production.